gardener/gardener/docs/development/local_setup.md

 ## Installing `kubectl` and `helm`

 As already mentioned in the introduction, the communication with the Gardener happens via the Kubernetes (Garden) cluster it is targeting.
 To interact with that cluster, you need to install `kubectl`.
+Please make sure that the version of `kubectl` is at least `v1.11.x`.

 On Mac OS run